readthedocs/blog/sphinx-search-as-you-type.rst

 Conclusion
 ----------

-To conclude, I must say, these new features will make it easier to find the relevant information in the docs.
+These new features will make it much easier to find the relevant information in the docs.
 There are an infinite number of ways it can be improved and I believe we can compete with major search engines in terms of documentation searching.
 We don’t need superhero or coding guru, just need people who understand Python,